david-drew/OpenVINO-Custom-Layers/README.md

 1. Have your trained model ready.
 2. Git clone tutorial
 3. Setup environment

 4. Requirements:
 a.
 OpenVINO
 b. cogapp (python lib, install via pip3)
 c.
 The trained model you want to convert to OpenVINO

 5. Setup OpenVINO environment
-6. Run Model Extension Generator (tool for Model Optimizer)
+6. Run Model Extension Generator /(tool for Model Optimizer/)
 a.
 This creates “code stubs” that will be edited in steps 7 and 8 with the custom algorithm.
-7. Edit C++ Code (produced by MEG)
+7. Edit C++ Code /(produced by MEG/)
-8. Edit Python Scripts (produced by MEG)
+8. Edit Python Scripts /(produced by MEG/)
 9. Workaround for Linux
-       a.
-Move a python custom layer script to the Model Optimizer operations directory:
+       a.Move a python custom layer script to the Model Optimizer operations directory:
-       b.  /opt/intel/openvino/deployment_tools/model_optimizer/mo/ops/
+       b.  ''/opt/intel/openvino/deployment_tools/model_optimizer/mo/ops/''

-10. Run the Model Optimizer
+10.Run the Model Optimizer
-11. Compile your C++ code.
+11.Compile your C++ code.
-12. Test with Python and/or C++ sample apps.
+12.Test with Python and/or C++ sample apps.

 ### Example custom layer- Hyperbolic Cosine (cosh) function
 We showcase custom layer implementation using a simple function, hyperbolic cosine (cosh).
 Mathematically, it is represented as: